yellowdog/python-examples/README.md

 - `userDataFile`
 - `userDataFiles`

 Note that the `templateId` property can use either the YellowDog ID ('YDID') for the Compute Requirement Template, or its name.
+Similarly, the `imagesId` property can use either a YDID or the Image Family Name (e.g, `"yd-agent-docker"`).

 **Properties Inherited within the `provisionedProperties` Property**